-- A certified copy of all payrolls shall be submitted weekly to the contracting agency. [§104-3(a), HRS; §12-22-10, HAR] - The contractor is responsible for the submission of certified copies of the payrolls of all subcontractors.
-The certificationshall affirm that the payrolls are correct and complete, that the wage rates listed are not less than the applicable rates contained in the applicable wage rate schedule, and that the classifications for each laborer or mechanic conform with the work the laborer or mechanic performed. [§104-3(a), HRS; §12-22-10, HAR] - Payroll records shall be maintained by the contractor and subcontractors for three years after completion of construction.
-The records shall contain: [§104-3(b), HRS; §12-22-10, HAR]

-the name and home address of each employee ☐ daily and weekly hours worked the last four digits of social security number ☐ weekly straight time and overtime earning a copy of the apprentice's registration with DLIR ☐ amount and type of deductions the employee's correct classification ☐ total net wages paid rate of pay (basic hourly rate + fringe benefits) ☐ date of payment itemized list of fringe benefits paid
+- A certified copy of all payrolls shall be submitted weekly to the contracting agency. - The contractor is responsible for the submission of certified copies of the payrolls of all subcontractors.
+The certification shall affirm that the payrolls are correct and complete, that the wage rates listed are not less than the applicable rates contained in the applicable wage rate schedule, and that the classifications for each laborer or mechanic conform with the work the laborer or mechanic performed. [§104-3(a), HRS] - Payroll records shall be maintained by the contractor and subcontractors for three years after completion of construction.
+The records shall contain: [HAR §12-22-10] - the name and home address of each employee - the employee's correct classification - rate of pay (basic hourly rate + fringe benefits) - itemized list of fringe benefits paid - daily and weekly hours worked

+- weekly straight time and overtime earnings

+- amount and type of deductions

+- · actual wages paid

+- date of payment

-• Records shall be made available for examination by the contracting agency, the Department of Labor and Industrial Relations (DLIR), or any of its authorized representatives, who may also interview employees during working hours on the job. [§§104-3(c), 104-22(a), HRS; §12-22-10, HAR]
+- Records shall be made available for inspection by the contracting agency, the Department of Labor and Industrial Relations, and any of its authorized representatives, who may also interview employees during working hours on the job. [§104-3(b), HRS]